Did you ever think about how much alike successful executive job search and successful small business management are?

 When preparing for executive job search, your mission is to create content for various purposes, and build an executive brand communications plan that reinforces your unique promise of value to your target employers, across diverse channels online and off-line.

-Beyond the first 3 steps – personal branding, targeting and research – here are the other things you’ll need to pull together:
+Beyond the first 3 steps – personal branding, targeting and research – here are the other things you’ll need to pull together for successful executive job search:

 For details on writing the content see my post, How to Build Personal Brand Content for Executive Job Search.